MSc in Professional Science

-To register on any of the MSc in Professional Science modules you must, normally, hold an honours degree (or equivalent qualification) in science or a science-related subject.
+To study for the MSc in Professional Science you must normally hold an honours degree (or equivalent qualification) in science, or a science-related subject.
 If you have other study or experience that you believe equips you to take this qualification you can still apply, but must supply evidence of that study or experience.
 Your case will be referred to our MSc in Science Admissions Panel.
-For further advice, email the postgraduate science team.
+For further advice, email the Science Postgraduate Team.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.

 This degree is recognised by the international Professional Science Masters Programme.